android/sunflower/README.md

 Introduction
 ------------

-Android Jetpack is a set of components, tools and guidance to make great Android apps.
+Android Jetpack is a set of components, tools and guidance to help developers follow best practices, reduce boilerplate code and make great Android apps.
 They bring together the existing Support Library and Architecture Components and arrange them into four
 categories:

 ![Android Jetpack](screenshots/jetpack_donut.png "Android Jetpack Components")